conchyliculture/pythonsucks/README.md

 Can you spot the lie?
 They tell you how colons are great for lisibility and give you an example... very biased.
 The one with the colon has syntax highlighting on.

+#### The shame of no switch

+This is fugly, and looks like  kindergarden programming:

+    if x == 'first state':
+            ...
+        elif x == 'second state':
+            ...
+        elif x == 'third state':
+            ...
+        elif x == 'fourth state':
+            ...
+        else:
+            # default handling
+            ...

+but again, not THAT much different with a good old switch case.
+What's hilarious is [the reason](http://legacy.python.org/dev/peps/pep-3103/#rejection-notice) for not adding the switch/case syntax: a quick handvote at PyCon 2007.
+All Hail Guido!